ton-community/ton-docs/docs/develop/smart-contracts/guidelines/random-number-generation.md

 }
 ```

-Just deploy this contract in Masterchain and let's move to the main contract.
+Just deploy this contract in the Masterchain, and let's move to the main contract.

 ### Main contract in any workchain

 Let's write a simple lottery contract as an example.
-User will send 1 TON to it and with a chance of 50% will get 2 TON back.
+A user will send 1 TON to it, and with a 50% chance, will get 2 TON back.

 ```func
 ;; set the echo-contract address